Fully Augmented Links in the Thickened Torus: Introduction

+{ {\ref{thm:fal}} \begin{theorem} Let $K$ be a link in $T^2 \times I$ with a weakly prime, twist-reduced cellular link diagram $D$.
+Let $L$ be a link obtained by fully augmenting $D$.
+Then $T^2 \times I - L$ decomposes into two isometric totally geodesic right-angled torihedra, and hence $L$ is hyperbolic. \end{theorem} }

+\begin{remark} Augmented link diagrams are link diagrams obtained by adding crossing circles to some of the twist sites of a given link diagram and are different from fully augmented links.
+It was proved in \cite{kwontham} that augmented links in the thickened torus are hyperbolic.
+A generalization to thickened surfaces was also proved in \cite{ColinAdamsNew}.
+Theorem \ref{thm:fal} above gives a much stronger result for fully augmented links as it describes the right-angled geometry of the complement and uses very different proof techniques than \cite{kwontham} and \cite{ColinAdamsNew}.
+The decomposition of the link $L$ in Theorem \ref{thm:fal} into right-angled torihedra (see Definition \ref{def:angled-torihedron}) is very important for Theorem \ref{thm:volDetConjFAL} which investigates limit points of volume densities of fully augmented links. \end{remark}

-In Section \ref{sec:VolDetConj} we define F\o lner convergence for fully augmented links and prove the volume density conjecture for fully augmented links. { {\ref{thm:volDetConjFAL}} \begin{theorem} Let $\mathcal{L}$ be a biperiodic fully augmented link with quotient $L$.
+In Section \ref{sec:voldenconvconj} we discuss volume density and the volume density spectrum of fully augmented links in $\Sp^3$ and give many examples.
+In Section \ref{subsec:Folner} we define F\o lner convergence for fully augmented links and prove the volume density conjecture for fully augmented links.
+F\o lner convergence for links was first defined in \cite{CKPgmax} for alternating links, we adapt the definition of F\o lner convergence in this paper for sequences of fully augmented links.

+{ {\ref{thm:volDetConjFAL}} \begin{theorem} Let $\mathcal{L}$ be a biperiodic fully augmented link with quotient link $L$.
 Let $\{K_n\}$ be a sequence of hyperbolic fully augmented links in $\Sp^3$ such that $K_n$ F\o lner converges to $\mathcal{L}$ geometrically.
-Then where $a(K)$ denoted the number of augmentations of a fully augmented link $K$. \end{theorem} } As an application we show that an end point of the volume density spectrum of fully augmented links in $\Sp^3$ is a limit point.
+Then where $a(K)$ denoted the number of augmentations of a fully augmented link $K$. \end{theorem} }

+As an application in Corollary \ref{cor:falAsymptoticVolume} we show that the end point $10\vtet$ of the volume density spectrum of fully augmented links in $\Sp^3$ is a limit point, by constructing a sequence of hyperbolic fully augmented links in $\Sp^3$ which F\o lner converge everywhere to a fully augmented biperiodic link whose volume density is $10\vtet$.

 \ \\ {\bf Acknowledgements} I would like to thank my advisor Abhijit Champanerkar for guidance in this paper.
 I would also like to thank Ilya Kofman and Jessica Purcell for helpful conversations in regards to this project.